Large Neighborhood and Hybrid Genetic Search for Inventory Routing Problems: Computational experiments

 Classical benchmark instances for the IRP do not permit stock-out.
 To accommodate this setting, we omit negative $\hat I_i^t$ in the DP transition processes described in Section~\ref{edu:DSopt} while retaining the rest of the algorithm unchanged.
 We compare the performance of our algorithm, HGS-IRP, against the most recent heuristics in the literature as well as the best-performing method from the DIMACS 2022 Implementation Challenge on Vehicle Routing, which included a dedicated track on the IRP.
 All benchmark instances and reference solutions used in our experiments are sourced from \url{https://or-brescia.unibs.it/instances} and \url{http://dimacs.rutgers.edu/programs/challenge/vrp/irp/}, and are also provided in the Git repository associated with this project.
 HGS-IRP is evaluated against three leading methods: the unified decomposition matheuristic proposed by \citet{chitsaz2019unified} (denoted CCJ), the kernel search heuristic of \citet{archetti2021kernel} (KS), and the Branch-and-Heuristic approach developed by \citet{skaalnes2023branch} (BCHeu), which achieved first place in the DIMACS competition.
 This selection provides a comprehensive basis for performance comparison.

 Results are summarized in Table~\ref{tab:MIRP}, which reports average values for instances sharing the same values of $n$, $H$, and $C$, on the benchmark instances, small and large (the latter corresponding to the last two blocks).
 For each method, we report the solution value (Sol), the percentage gap (Gap) relative to the best known solution (BKS, shown in the last column), and the computational time in seconds (T(s)).
 The gap is computed as $\left(\frac{\mathrm{Sol}}{\mathrm{BKS}} - 1\right) \times 100\%$.
 To the best of our knowledge, the BKS values are compiled from all existing methods for the IRP under an ML-based inventory policy, including the best-performing solutions reported in the DIMACS 2022 Vehicle Routing Implementation Challenge.
 In contrast to these single-run results, we report the average results of our method over multiple runs, as this provides a more reliable performance estimator given the random nature of the algorithm.
-Specifically, we present the average solution value (Avg), average optimality gap (Gap), average CPU time (T(s)), and the best solution among the 10 runs (Best).
+Specifically, we present the average solution value (Avg), average gap ($\mathrm{Gap}_\mathrm{A}$) to the best known solution (BKS), average CPU time (T(s)), the best solution (Best) among the 10 runs and its corresponding gap to the BKS ($\mathrm{Gap}_\mathrm{B}$).